 Otherwise you’ll strain your neck!

-- Gently push your heels into the floor/bed and very slowly allow your bttom to roll back and your pelvic region to lift up.
+- Gently push your heels into the floor/bed and very slowly allow your bottom to roll back and for your pelvic region to gradually lift up.

 - Go as far as is comfortable, then gently release the pressure on your heels and gently roll back down, vertebra by vertebra.